cliosight/Docs/README.md

 Watch this video for creating a datasource.

 ## Database Tables for a Datasource <a name="tables"></a>
 Through Cliosight, Admin users can execute SQL queries on the databases.
-For existing schemas, it is a convinient way to connect and work with multiple local and remote databases replacing a conventional workbench.
+For existing schemas, it is a convinient way to connect with multiple local or remote databases replacing a conventional workbench.

 ## The building blocks of Cliosight applications ##